BPP Newspaper (first issue)

 *On this date in 1967, The Black Panther Newspaper was published.

-This was the official newspaper of the Black Panther Party (BPP).
-It began as a four-page newsletter in Oakland, California, and was founded by Huey P. Newton and Bobby Seale.
-The newspaper distributed information about the party's activities and expressed through articles the ideology of the Black Panther Party, focusing on both international revolutions as inspiration and contemporary racial struggles of African Americans across the United States.
+The newspaper distributed information about the party's activities and expressed the ideology of the Black Panther Party through articles, focusing on international revolutions as inspiration and contemporary racial struggles of African Americans across the United States.

 The newspaper, also known as The Black Panther Intercommunal News Service, Black Panther Black Community News Service, and Black Community News Service, was most popular from 1968-1972 and, during this time, sold a hundred thousand copies a week.
-A (then) undergraduate student at San Francisco State, Judy Juanita, served as an editor at the newspaper during the later 1960s.
+A (then) undergraduate student at San Francisco State, Judy Juanita, served as an editor at the newspaper during the late 1960s.
 In 1969, two-thirds of Black Panther Party members were women.
 In its later years, it was used to rally support for members of the party who became political prisoners.